hainayanda/Vellum/README.md

 ### Property Wrapper

-You could use `Archived` property wrapper to wrapped any property so if it assigned it will automatically store those property into `ArchiveManager`:
+You could use `Archived` property wrapper to wrapped any property so if it assigned it will automatically store those properties into `ArchiveManager`:

 ```swift
 @Archived var user: User?
 ```

-if you want the property have initial value based on the given primary key, just pass the key:
+if you want the property to have an initial value based on the given primary key, just pass the key:

 ```swift
 @Archived(initialPrimaryKey: "some") var user: User?
 ```

-Code above will try to get user with given key at first property load.
+Code above will try to get the user with the given key at first property load.